-• Most neighborhoods are within tolerances.
+Most neighborhoods are within tolerances.
 Many outside tolerances will be corrected with adjustments to improvement classification, depreciation and/or land value.

-- As illustrated in Figure 5.3, sixty-six (66) neighborhoods may need upward market adjustments to be within tolerances.
-The majority of the neighborhoods (32) are in market area A (West) while the remainder are spread throughout the county. - On the other hand, eight (8) neighborhoods may need downward market adjustments to be within tolerances.
-Four (4) neighborhoods are in market area C (Northeast), one (1) in market area E (East) and three (3) in market area R (City of Horizon).
+- As illustrated in Figure 5.3, thirty-six (36) neighborhoods may need upward market adjustments to be within tolerances.
+Most of the neighborhoods (21) are in market area A (West) while the remainder are spread throughout the county. - On the other hand, eight (24) neighborhoods may need downward market adjustments to be within tolerances.
+One (1) neighborhood in market area B (Upper Valley Area), Four (4) neighborhoods in market area C (Northeast), Seven (7) neighborhoods in market area E (East), One (1) neighborhood in market area H (Canutillo), Two (2) neighborhoods in market area N (City of Socorro), Four (4) neighborhoods in market area P (Socorro), and Five (5) neighborhoods in market area R (City of Horizon).